RobinRosculete/Bodega-Web-Application/README.md

 ## What I learned

-* Contributed on the model component and had an important role in both the design of our schema, and the implementation of the CRUD functionality of the application.

 * Learned database design and querying using SQL.

 * Created classes for managing all the database services using OOP design principles of JavaScript.

-* Implemented basic routing using Express.js, and learned how to connect the frontend, to the backend and database.
+* Implemented basic routing using Express.js, and learned how to connect the frontend, with the backend and the database.

 * Learned how to host and connect the database using AWS RDS.

+## Contrubution
+* Contributed to the model component and had an important role in both the design of our schema and the implementation of the CRUD functionality of the application.

-## Model Component Architecture Design
+#### Model Component Architecture Design

 <img src="https://github.com/RobinRosculete/Bodega-Web-Application/blob/main/Images/ARCH%20Design.png" width="800" height = "550" >